Chapter 108

 things you all do, not just the good, but the bad.
 You sent people to kill me

 and a bunch of my friends not too long ago.
-There’s no war, we’re just two
+That brawl in the mall, was something

-her to ignore you all as well.
-But you just keep poking at us.
-You didn’t have
+you just left us alone, I could convince her to ignore you all as well.
+But you

-to abduct me tonight, I would have come with you willingly.
-Even this little
+in our faces.
+You didn’t have to abduct me tonight, I would have come with you

-tour was an exercise in power.
-I get it, you’re rich and powerful and you could
+willingly.
+Even this little tour was an exercise in power.
+I get it, you’re

-hate for Chloe and her family now.
+understanding Destiny’s hate for Chloe and her family now.

 “I see why she likes you; the same reason she liked me.